Baverne/Gaussian_Raytracing_in_Blender/README.md

 - The actual Moenne-Loccoz et al. (2024) implementation includes instancing and shadow projections which this Cycles implementation does not.
 - As explained in Moenne-Loccoz et al. (2024), each scene should be fine-tuned with a ray-tracing rendering method in order to be as accurate as possible with this rendering method.
 - Rendering is far from real-time.
-The provided example frame was rendered on an RTX 3080 in 2 minutes and 30 seconds.
-(Most of the time is actually used to compute BVH and load everything in memory.)
+Each frame of he provided example video took approximatly 2 minute 30 sec to render on an RTX 3080.
+(Most of the time is actually used to compute BVH and load everything in memory).
 I recommend using a Gaussian rasterization addon to set up the scene and only use ray-tracing for final rendering.

 ## References 📚